Sheridan-Stable/from-fisher-to-tfidf/README.md

 and `cd` into the repository root folder `from-fisher-to-tfidf`.

 ## Running Repository Code
-Repository code is written in Python 3.
-Below is one way to replicate the results in the paper:
+Repository code is written in Python 3 in a Jupyter Notebook environment.
+Below is one way to run the Jupyter Notebook:

 From the command line, create a virtual environment:
 ```